Hargreaves Lansdown shines as rivals struggle

-LONDON Investment manager Hargreaves Lansdown saw hefty increases in first-half profit, sales and assets after industry upheaval and banking scandals elsewhere attracted clients to its doors from rivals.
+LONDON British investment manager Hargreaves Lansdown (HRGV.L) saw hefty increases in first-half profit, sales and assets after industry upheaval and banking scandals elsewhere attracted clients to its doors from rivals.

 Co-founder Peter Hargreaves said the robust growth was, in part, because of improving investor sentiment as markets settled through the second half of 2012 as the euro zone debt crisis eased.